jiehaocao/BEP-SBMD-COVID19/README.md

 **_Note: The true maximum or the number of confirmed cases is highly dependent on the amount of tests performed_**

+### Caveats of using such model for predictions

+The **Logistic Growth Curve model**, is a powerful model on predicting the number of cases accurately, but only for a short period of time.
+Furthermore, this model is highly dependent on the available data and has to be fed with new data continuously for an accurate model.
+Only with large data and continuously updating this model with new data, the predictions are accurate.
+However, the latter one is only accurate for prediction of short period of time *(such as the cases in the upcoming 2-5 days)*.

+Lastly, depending on the purpose or what question has to be answered, different models should be used.
+These models are only as good as the data they rely on.
+Such **Logistic Growth Curve** can be used to accurately predict the cases of the coming days (when sufficient data is available), but for a longer period of time, the SIR/SEIR (compartmental models) should be used.

 ### Cumulative (confirmed) cases
 After estimating the parameters and fitting the model, it is possible to get an idea of the predicted maximum number of cases in the Netherlands.
 These models can also be used to simulate and check whether a lockdown had any effect, by fitting a model with data before the strict measurements and a model with data during these strict measurements.
 A difference in the **predicted maximum** can be a sign that the measurements are effective.